 Injuries sustained on the job continue to be a major issue in this country.
 While the goal for all places of business should be zero workplace accidents, the reality is that employees in all sorts of jobs — not just blue collar positions — run the risk of getting hurt in some way or another.
+Our NYC Workplace Injury Lawyers at Dansker & Aspromonte, we can help when these worplace injuries occur.

 In New York, at least, the numbers are positive when it comes to employees in the private sector.
 For 2012, the most recent year that data is available, workers in non-government jobs reported 146,000 illnesses or injuries from the workplace that were nonfatal.